jonathanelscpt/ciscocucmapi/README.rst

 Features
 ========

-The ciscocucmapi package is inspired by the most excellent `ciscosparkapi <https://github.com/CiscoDevNet/ciscosparkapi>`__ Python API wrapper for Cisco Spark.
+The ciscocucmapi package is inspired by the most excellent `webexteamssdk <https://github.com/CiscoDevNet/webexteamssdk>`__ Python API wrapper for Cisco Spark.
 The library wraps a `python-zeep <https://github.com/mvantellingen/python-zeep>`__ client to manage CUCM SOAP connections (specifically for AXL) and CRUD operations for common API endpoints.